Safety Programs

 The University Police Department recommends visiting the Crime Prevention webpage for personal tips, theft & crime prevention information.

-Safety App - Rave Guardian
+Safety App - Mustang Safe

 Find out more at Cal Poly Police Safety Programs